AI vs. dye: can a computer match the gold standard for lynch syndrome screening?

 Summary

-This study compares an artificial intelligence system called CAD-EYE to the standard dye-spray method for finding precancerous polyps during colonoscopy in people with Lynch syndrome.
-Lynch syndrome is a genetic condition that greatly increases the risk of colorectal cancer.
-The goal is to see if the AI system works just as well as the dye technique, which is effective but time-consuming and not widely used.
-About 272 adults with confirmed Lynch syndrome will take part.
+This study compares an artificial intelligence system (CAD-EYE) to the standard dye-spray method for finding precancerous polyps during colonoscopy in people with Lynch syndrome, a genetic condition that raises colorectal cancer risk.
+About 272 participants will be randomly assigned to one of the two methods.
+The goal is to see if the AI system is just as effective, which could make screening faster and easier.

 Disclaimer